 Consider this from the sporting field.
 If an athlete wants to run 100 meters in 10 seconds or less, should his training be limited to running 100 meters all the time?
 Should the only object of measurement be the time he runs 100 meters, day in and day out?
 If that was the practice regime of his coach, I guarantee that either the athlete would suffer a career ending injury or give up in sheer boredom.
 But the expert coach would have that athlete run sprints, very short ones for speed and longer ones to build endurance, measure his weight at regular intervals to ensure that the weight to strength ratio is maintained, would look to improve lung capacity and measure that too.
 The more measures the coach devises the richer the training regime and the better the chances of our mythical athlete running a sub 10 second race.

 So, it is in the Investment field.
-To get good performance from a portfolio, a number of variables that impact performance have to be measured and those aspects managed.
+To get good performance from a portfolio, several variables that impact performance must be measured and those aspects managed.
 Keeping an eye on just the performance metric of the portfolio is not sufficient, in fact rather harmful.

 The logical question then arises.
 Can an investor devise and construct alternative measures of portfolio health so that the long-term results of the portfolio are optimal?
 Let’s unpack this question.